davidhartsough/writings/src/markdown/importance-avoidance-effect.md

 Motivation and demotivation are tricky, nuanced things that are rather personal.
 One of the biggest and most rewarding challenges in life is unraveling the mysteries of your own motivation.
 (What makes you come alive?
 What stresses you out?
 What makes you eager and excited?
 What makes you feel burnt out?)

-Tailor the insights you might gain from this "importance-avoidance" effect to your own understanding of your motivation.
+Tailor the insights you might gain from this "importance-avoidance effect" to your own understanding of your motivation.
 (What might be quite motivating for some people could be demotivating for others.
-So blanket statements about motivation can be risky.)
+[So blanket statements about motivation can be risky.])

 ## Thanks